ThatGeoGuy/ENGO500/_posts/2014-04-05-Improving-prototype-usability.markdown

 	# Script to start our application
 	echo "Doing autorun script..."
 	sudo /path/to/script &
+(If you wanted to add a python file, the last line would read "sudo python /path/...")

 Make the script executable (again, as root)